Bolivarian propaganda: Aló Presidente

 In 2001, he transformed Aló Presidente from a radio show to a full-fledged live, unscripted, television show promoting the Bolivarian Revolution, blaming the Venezuelan economic problems on its northern neighbor, the United States as a "mass-market soapbox for the policies and musings" of Chávez, who The Boston Globe called "a media savvy, forward-thinking propagandist [who] has the oil wealth to influence public opinion".
-The show aired every Sunday, depicting Chávez (wearing red, the color of the revolution) as the charismatic leader, passionate about the well-being of his country.
 Many Venezuelan's tuned in because he would "reward his supporters with gifts and patronage, deciding, if not matters of life and death, then at least the destinies of individual citizens".
 From 1999 to 2009, President Chávez spent an average of 40 hours a week on television, spending over 1,500 between 2000 and 2010 denouncing capitalism on the show.

 The production of Aló Presidente was well-polished in order to create the narrative that Chávez wanted to instill into viewers.
 In a 2015 case study by The London School of Economics and Political Science focused of Hugo Chávez's populism rhetoric in Aló Presidente, with personalism in his speeches remaining common throughout his presidency while polarising and "revolutionary" language increased.
 Chávez would use the program to show Venezuelans that those who supported him were rewarded while those who did not were used as scapegoats.

 In 2015, Foreign Policy gave a description of Aló Presidente saying: